Connect with us

 Section drawing.

 These drawing types are usually made for four directional views, for instance, north, south, east, and west.
-They provide details of openings, dimension and form of external surface, height of building and last finish of the building.
+They provide details of openings, dimensions, and form of the external surface, the height of the building, and the last finish of the building.

 (v.)
 Detail drawing: This building drawing illustrates elements shown in other drawings of buildings on a bigger scale.
-They provide more detailed information regarding the placement and connections between various parts.
+They give information about the position and relation of different parts to the respective others.

 Detail drawings can be created for staircases, door frames, window frames, cornices, or material connections – e.g., where a column meets the foundation.